Aidar5/nattoeng/docs/source/book/additional_info/pytest_basics.rst

     In [5]: check_ip('500.1.1.1')
     Out[5]: False

 Now it is necessary to write a test for check_ip() function.
-Ttest must check that the function returns True when correct address is passed and False when wrong argument is passed.
+Test must check that function returns True when correct address is passed and False when wrong argument is passed.

-To simplify the task, test can be written in the same file.
+To simplify task, test can be written in the same file.
 In pytest, test can be a normal function with a name that starts with *test_*.
 Inside function you have to write conditions that are checked.
 In pytest this is done with *assert*.

 assert
 ~~~~~~

-*assert* does nothing if expression that is written after it is True and generates an exception if expression is False:
+*assert* does nothing if expression is True and generates an exception if expression is False:

 .. code:: python